Fali Mistry

-Fali Mistry (1919–1979) was an Indian cinematographer, who worked in Bollywood films, from the 1940s to 1980, both in black and white and colour cinema, and along with younger brother Jal Mistry, he was one of the most acclaimed cinematographers of his era.
+Fali Mistry (17 February 1917 – 16 December 1979) was an Indian cinematographer, who worked in Bollywood films, from the 1940s to 1980, both in black and white and colour cinema, and along with younger brother Jal Mistry, he was one of the most acclaimed cinematographers of his era.
 He also produced and directed a few films.

 He won the Filmfare Award for Best Cinematographer twice, Guide (colour) (1967) and Fakira (1977).

 Early life

 Mistry was born in Bombay on 17 February 1917 to a Parsi family.
 His younger brother Jal Mistry, also became a cinematographer.

 Career

 Mistry first received acclaim for his work in film Amrapali (1945), directed by Nandlal Jaswantlal.

 He was a stalwart of Navketan Films, after the critical acclaim of Guide (1967) directed by Vijay Anand, which also won him a Filmfare Award, Mistry worked in a number of films directed by his elder brother Dev Anand, including Prem Pujari (1970), Hare Rama Hare Krishna (1971), Heera Panna (1973), Ishq Ishq Ishq (1974), Des Pardes (1978).

 He directed three feature films, including, Jan Pahchan (1950), Armaan (1953) and Sazaa (1951) starring Dev Anand, The film also noted for its music by SD Burman in songs Tum Na Jaaney Kis Jehan Mein Kho Gaye sung by Lata Mangeshkar.

-Along with his younger brother, Jal Mistry (1923-2000), the Mistry brothers made a name for themselves in Bollywood.
+Along with his younger brother, Jal Mistry (1923 - 15 April 2000), the Mistry brothers made a name for themselves in Bollywood.
 Their work exemplified influences of Hollywood and European cinema.
 In time, he became known for his glamorous lighting, with diffusers and low-key lighting in night sequences.
 His work in Vyjayanthimala and Pradeep Kumar starrer, Nagin (1954) is especially noted for use of diffusers, and high-contrast lighting to create graphic art like effect and composition.
 He became an influential cinematographer and inspired other technicians, noted cinematographer V.K.
 Murthy who made name in Guru Dutt classic, Pyaasa, Kaagaz Ke Phool and Sahib Bibi Aur Gulam, worked as his assistant, and in an interview mentioned Amrapali (1945) as the most inspiring cinematographic work ..during those days..

-He died in 1979 at the age of 60.
+He died on 16 December 1979 at the age of 62.